QuantumHrishi/PeriodicTable/README.md

 # The Periodic Table Database

-This Database gives information of 92 elements,from Hydrogen to Uranium
+This Database gives information of all 118 elements

 Scroll to the How To Use section to learn how to open database